shane-mason/FieldStation42/docs/HOMETV_ARCHITECTURE.md

 explicit copy profile is useful on known-compatible libraries.
 A later version can use `ffprobe` plus client capabilities to choose copy/remux per stream.

+For the automatic profile, FFprobe also inspects stream-language tags.
+When the primary audio is explicitly tagged as non-English and an English subtitle stream exists, FFmpeg burns that subtitle into the HLS video by default.
+Audio with an absent or `und` language tag is not guessed.
+The explicit `copy` profile remains unchanged because burning subtitles requires video encoding.

 The rolling playlist retains 12 two-second segments (at least 24 seconds).
 On initial tune the server resolves the scheduled media position `HOMETV_INITIAL_BUFFER_SECONDS` into the future.
 The client remains paused